valory-xyz/open-autonomy/packages/valory/skills/abstract_round_abci/README.md

 # Abstract round abci

-## Description:
+## Description

-This module contains the ABCI 'price' skill for an AEA.
+This module contains an abstract round ABCI skill template for an AEA.

 ## Behaviours

- - AbstractRoundBehaviour
- - _MetaRoundBehaviour
+* `AbstractRoundBehaviour`

+   This behaviour implements an abstract round behaviour.

+* `_MetaRoundBehaviour`

+   A metaclass that validates AbstractRoundBehaviour's attributes.

 ## Handlers

- - ABCIRoundHandler
- - AbstractResponseHandler
- - ContractApiHandler
- - HttpHandler
- - LedgerApiHandler
- - SigningHandler
+* `ABCIRoundHandler`

+   ABCI handler.

+* `AbstractResponseHandler`

+   The concrete classes must set the 'allowed_response_performatives'
+    class attribute to the (frozen)set of performative the developer wants the handler to handle.

+* `ContractApiHandler`

+   Implement the contract api handler.

+* `HttpHandler`

+   The HTTP response handler.

+* `LedgerApiHandler`

+   Implement the ledger handler.

+* `SigningHandler`

+   Implement the transaction handler.